AdJansen/CSI4107-Information-Retrieval-System/README.md

 This function is responsible for populating our inverted index.
 It intakes the files and vocabulary as output by collect_info, as well as a flag that tells the function to write a csv inverted index or not.
 It is recommended to leave this flag False, since writing the csv is a computationally intense operation.

-Our inverted index is also stored in a dictionary although it is a 2-d dict (a dictionary of dictionaries) where each key is a token from the vocabulary.
+Our inverted index is also stored in a dictionary, although it is a 2-d dict (a dictionary of dictionaries) where each key is a token from the vocabulary.
 There are 2 static values for each key in the vocabulary: the document frequency of the token, and most token occurances in any one document, and then a set of key value pairs of a docno, and the number of times the current term appear in that document, or *tf*.

 Again, storing the index as a dictionary is to optimize access speed, it allows rapid access of any word's DF, and any document's tf for that word